Stochastic asymptotical regularization for nonlinear ill-posed problems: Numerical illustrations

 where $A\left( c \right):{H^2} \cap D\left( F \right) \to {L^2}$ is defined by $A\left( c \right)u = - \Delta u + cu$; see \cite{Hanke1995} for more detailed theoretical aspects of this inverse problem.

 To use SAR in practice, we need to discretize the stochastic flow \eqref{initial value problem} with respect to the artificial time variable $t$.
 Numerous algorithms have been proposed (see, e.g., \cite{JentzenKloeden2009, LordPowell2014}) for accurate numerical approximation of stochastic differential equations.
-However, for simplicity, we consider only the Euler method, i.e.
+However, for simplicity, we focus only on the Euler method here, which coincides with the stochastic gradient descent algorithm mentioned, as seen in formula \eqref{LandweberS}, i.e.